 In environments with multiple worker nodes, and when operating across clouds, ionir’s instant point-in-time clones and rapid data movement simplify workflows, speed on-demand scaling, and increase testing reliability.
 Benefits include lower OPEX, up to a 50% reduction in CI/CD infrastructure, and faster time to delivery for applications.

 ionir’s Kubernetes native storage platform is ideal for containerized Jenkins implementations.
 Data agility, including the ability to move any size volume to any location in 40 seconds, and the ability to instantly restore 1-second RPOs significantly accelerates workflows that require data to be preserved and copied.

 "Ionir offers a unique solution to the data persistence, protection, and mobility challenges inherent in running stateful applications on Kubernetes."

 "Container-native storage holds real promise for ensuring Kubernetes data persistence, while enabling convergence and automation of myriad data protection and management services IT typically has to cobble together now."

 "ionir delivers a converged, container-native data layer for Kubernetes.
 This fresh approach replaces dozens of isolated products and processes that evolved to serve the needs of non-containerized environments."

-Jacob Cherian, CEO of ionir
+Jacob Cherian, Chief Product Officer of ionir

 "The core technology behind ionir was 8 years in development.
 Two intersecting areas of innovation set the approach apart from all other attempts at container native data and storage management.
 First is a new approach to metadata that allows instant mobility of data in both place and time.
 The second is a microservices architecture that isolates core processing from external interfaces enabling extensibility and scale."